 Ten eight – Radio code, in service

-“OCG” is a term you’re going to hear bandied around a LOT in series five of Line of Duty – here’s an explanation of what it means, plus a load of other handy police terms:
+“OCG” is a term you hear bandied around a LOT in Line of Duty – here’s an explanation of what it means, plus a load of other handy police terms:

 AC-12 – Anti-Corruption Unit 12